nvim-lualine/lualine.nvim/README.md

   always_divide_middle = true, -- When set to true, left sections i.e. 'a','b' and 'c'
                                -- can't take over the entire statusline even -- if neither of 'x', 'y' or 'z' are present.

+  tabline_always_visible = true, -- When set to false, tabline will be hidden
+                                 -- when there is no more than two tab pages

   globalstatus = false,        -- enable global statusline (have a single statusline
                                -- at bottom of neovim instead of one for  every window).